ComputationalPsychiatry/PhysIO-Test-Reference-Results/README.txt

 DOWNLOADS & RELEASE INFORMATION

-- Current Release (Recent Developments):
+- Current Release:

 PhysIO_Toolbox_13 (Code | Examples)
-March 6th, 2013
+April 25th, 2013

-revision: $Rev$
+revision: $Rev: 183$

-NOTE: Your main_ECG/PPU.m etc. scripts from previous versions will not work with this one any more.
+NOTE: Your main_ECG/PPU.m etc. scripts from previous versions (<=r159) will not work with this one any more.
 Please adapt one of the example scripts for your needs (~5 min of work).
 The main benefit of this version is a complete new variable structure that is more sustainable and makes the code more readible.

-Release Notes
-- Complete re-write of function interfaces to clear up logfile-specific
-- Support for General Electric (GE) read-in of physiological logfiles
-- GPL 3.0 licencse

-- Latest Stable Release: PhysIO_Toolbox_13
-February 11th, 2013
-revision: 159

 Release Notes:
-- ECG-Trigger example
+- complete modularization of readin/preprocessing/regressor creation for peripheral physiological data
+- manual selection of missed heartbeats in ECG/pulse oximetry (courtesy of Jakob Heinzle)
+- support for logfiles from GE scanners (courtesy of Steffen Bollmann, KiSpi Zuerich)
+- improved detection of pulse oximetry peaks (courtesy of Steffen Bollmann)
-- Updated Manual
+- improved documentation
+- consistent function names (prefixed by "physio_")

 Leading Programmer: Lars Kasper